Gimbal vs Glidecam Stabilizer. Which Is Best, And Why?

 A 2-axis gimbal allows you to control tilting (up and down) and rolling (when you move the handle horizontally).

-What you need is entirely up to you and the movement you need for particular video shoot.
+What you need is entirely up to you and the movement you need for a particular video shoot.

-If you want to learn more about gimbals intended for DSLR, mirrorless cameras, and smaller cinema cameras, you should check out our guide Best Gimbal Stabilizers For DSLR And Mirrorless Cameras.
+To learn more about gimbals intended for DSLR, mirrorless cameras, and smaller cinema cameras, you should check out our guide Best Gimbal Stabilizers For DSLR And Mirrorless Cameras.

 How to use a gimbal for the best results